 Every cat is different when it comes to talking; some will vocalise all day; others are quiet.
-Every cat owner knows that the cat’s meow has different meanings and must be taken in context.
+Every cat owner knows that the cat’s meow has different meanings and must be taken into context.
 Cats meow when they want dinner, are scared (our cat howls when it’s windy), want to be let in or out, and a general ‘hello, nice to see you when you come home from work.

 Some cats will also chirp to their human family, which sounds like a ‘brrruppp‘.
 While meowing can have many meanings, a chirp (or a trill) is a friendly greeting used by some cats.
 We fostered a calico domestic shorthair (who ended up staying) called Melody, and she is a chirper.
 We didn’t name her ourselves, but I am sure she was given this name because of her friendly vocalisations.
 She doesn’t use it on the other cats, just around her humans.